phoenixway/robin_assistant/README.md

 pip3 install -r requirements.txt

 ## Usage
+Firstly, do not forget to activate virtual enviroment, if you install requirements into it.
 Run 2 scripts (run_server.sh must be first) from {source code folder}/scripts in different terminals:

 scripts/run_server.sh